-For an DoubleVar() so we can check the different modes of this variable, like this
+For an DoubleVar() we can check the different modes of this variable and trigger call back functions.
+This is the main advantage of using such variables.

 Here is an example which uses w ( write ) mode to display the value of the variable when ever it changes.